smart-data-lake/smart-data-lake/docs/features.md

 * Custom metadata attributes

 ## Lineage
-* Report all dependencies between DataObjects for visualisation of lineage in BI tool
+* Browse lineage of DataObjects and Actions in the UI
+*

 ## [Data Quality](reference/dataQuality)
 * Metadata support for primary & foreign keys